livecycle/preevy/site/docs/docker-extension.md

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/2ed52d3d-87ce-48eb-b4c8-1a0b1013144d)

-  Now you can see the environment is deployed to AWS and you can access it using the shareable URL.
-You can also see the environment in the Livecycle dashboard just like the local environment and access terminal, logs, etc.
+Now, you can observe that the environment is successfully deployed to AWS, and you can access it using the shareable URL.
+Additionally, you can view the environment in the Livecycle dashboard, similar to the local environment, and access features such as the terminal, logs, etc..

 ### Deploy a local environment to the cloud